-- What form of compensation was received;
+- The type of compensation received;

 - The value of the compensation received; and

 - The date that compensation was received.

-Proof that the customer has received full compensation for the transferred item will vary depending on the type of item, but examples include:
+Proof that the customer has received full compensation for the transferred item will vary depending on the type of item.
+Examples include:

-- If the compensation was in the form of real property, a deed showing the customer as owner, signed and notarized after the initial transfer; - A bank statement or financial record showing cash compensation deposited to the customer's account: - Other title documents or legal ownsership records dated after the initial transfer showing the customer as the new owner of of the item received as compensation; and - When compensation was received in the form of bills or expenses paid on the customer's behalf, the person making the payments must provide proof that the expenses were paid from his or her own funds.
+- When the compensation was in the form of real property, a deed showing the customer as owner, dated after the initial transfer; - A bank statement or financial record showing cash compensation deposited to the customer's account; - Other title documents or legal ownership records dated after the initial transfer showing the customer as the new owner of the item received as compensation; and - When compensation was received in the form of bills or expenses paid on the customer's behalf, the person making the payments must provide proof that the expenses were paid from his or her own funds.